dipdup-io/dipdup/config-reference/datasources.md

     kind: coinbase
 ```

-Please note that Coinbase can't be used as an index datasource instead of TzKT.
-It can be accessed via `ctx.datasources` mapping in either handlers or jobs.
+Please note that Coinbase can't replace TzKT being an index datasource.
+But you can access it via `ctx.datasources` mapping both within handler and job callbacks.

 ## Advanced HTTP settings